Unexpected-Daily-Situations-UDS/helper_robot/README.md

 # Robot helper user study

-This repository contains all the ressources to run the user study and record the data-set
+This repository contains all the ressources to record the helper-robot data-set

 # How to install